Victor Niederhoffer: Other activities

-Niederhoffer is also the founder of the NYC Junto, a libertarian group that was hosted on the first Thursday of every month from 1985 to 2017.
-He is an enthusiast of Ayn Rand, and named two of his daughters Galt and Rand.
-The NYC Junto focused on libertarianism, Objectivism and investing and was inspired by the Junto hosted by Benjamin Franklin in Philadelphia from 1727 to 1757.
-He has six daughters and one son.
+Niederhoffer was an economic libertarian, who believed strongly in personal freedom and the creative power of business, the free enterprise system, and capitalism.
+He founded the NYC Junto, a libertarian group that he hosted on the first Thursday of every month from 1985 to 2017, and at which he encouraged each attendee to speak.
+He was an enthusiast of Ayn Rand, and named two of his daughters Galt and Rand.
+The NYC Junto focused on libertarianism, Objectivism, and investing and was inspired by the Junto hosted by Benjamin Franklin in Philadelphia from 1727 to 1757.
+He had six daughters and one son.